-In addition to the Pet Health Care Library, we have provided the following links to websites that provide some great information on a variety of topics related to veterinary medicine and pet health care.
-We will update this page frequently, and would love to hear your ideas on links that you would like to see us add to this page to share with other pet owners.
+In addition to answering your questions during appointments, we have provided the following links to websites that provide some great information on a variety of topics related to veterinary medicine and pet health care.
+We will update this page frequently and would love to hear your ideas on links that you would like to see us add to this page to share with other pet owners.
 Feel free to send us your favorites.
 If we like them, we will add them to our list!

 This is the website for the American Animal Hospital Association (AAHA).
 AAHA-accredited hospitals adhere to the highest-quality standards available.
 Here you can search the pet care library for answers to your veterinary care questions.

 We have all experienced the pain of losing a pet.
 The Association of Pet Loss and Bereavement has set up this site for support during this most difficult time.
 You will find inspirational stories, grief counseling resources, hotline number and many other resources.

 Breeds of Dogs

 A quick reference guide to many breeds of dogs, including photos and brief descriptions of each breed’s characteristics.